Funcya/Egg-Defense-Game/README.md

-This is a university project, where the objective is to create a multiplayer game in C language with the help of SDL library.
+This is a university project developed as part of a group assignment.
+The task was to create a multiplayer game in C, using the SDL library for graphics and input handling.
+The project followed agile development methodology, emphasizing collaboration, iteration, and continuous improvement.

+To run the game, use the terminal command: ./mittspel.exe

+You can find a short trailer of the game below.
+Please note that the video is compressed due to GitHub’s 10MB file size limit.